archibaldmilton/Girellu/Resources/screenshot-setup/README.md

 Prerequisite information for making screenshots:
 * Do not use Assetto Corsa's `PHOTO MODE`; Only use CSP Photo app.
 * Screenshots must be produced **in-game** with `REPLAY MODE`.
-	- Motion shots are not possible without Replay mode.
+	- Motion shots are not possible without Replay mode
-	- CSP graphical features do not work in Showroom
+	- CSP graphical features do not work in AC Showroom

 There are two free roam cameras which are activated by pressing F5 and F7 key.
 F5 camera directly links the camera to the car, while F7 camera is unlinked from the car.
 Both cameras have different movement and controls.
 It is recommended to use F7 camera rather than F5 camera.